 - 1. Graduates will be able to read literary texts from a number of different interpretive perspectives, to employ research methods appropriate to academic study, and to produce works of scholarly criticism that reflect a mature understanding of literature. - 2.
 They will have a sound understanding of the generic conventions of lyric, narrative, and drama. - 3.
-They will be familiar with prominent authors and movements (including women and minorities) that have influenced the historical development of American and British literature. - 4.
-They will be prepared to pursue advanced study in graduate or professional schools, to enter secondary-school education, or to obtain other positions both within the field and without.
+They will have a sophisticated awareness of the social and historical contexts of literature. - 4.
+They will be prepared to pursue advanced study in graduate or professional schools, to enter secondary school education, or to obtain other positions both within the field and without.